AdonisHan/DailyFortune/README.md

 # DailyFortune

+ *꧁༺༻꧂* PURPOSE :
-Using Callable function to better understanding python's Decorator
+Using Callable function to better understanding python's Decorator It facillitates your python code when analysing or NLP system.

-공부한 것 복습할 겸..!
-자연어 처리 할 때 유용하게 쓰이길 바랍니다 ^^!
+AND
+ ค^•ﻌ•^ค  ʅʕ´•ﻌ•`ʔʃ
+Wish Your Best Luck with DAILY FORTUNE!!

+ ✧ʕ̢̣̣̣̣̩̩̩̩·͡˔·ོɁ̡̣̣̣̣̩̩̩̩✧

+ The RESULT (OUTPUT) LIKE‥─━★‥─━★‥─━★
+<===Your 2020-07-14 Daily Fortune===>
+You will have "lively" today
+with "diligent".
+<===Your 2020-07-14 Daily Fortune===>